OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 wifisetup add -ssid myNetwork -encr psk2 -password mynetworkpassword
 ```

-And if I wanted to edit the network after adding it I would enter:
+And if you wanted to edit the network after adding it, you would enter:

 ```
 wifisetup edit -ssid myNetwork -encr psk2 -password myNewNetworkPasswordWithCaps